icstars/integray/docs/making_http_requests.md

 ### Making a router

-We created a directory called `/routers` were you can create routers for the different html pages.
+We created a directory called `/routers` where you can create routers for the different html pages.
 The idea is that every router will have the single responsibilty for each page.
 When you create a router you will need to use the `router.get('route', callbackFn())` or `router.post('route', callbackFn())` to make the backend serve your html page, results from a database query, or inserting data into the database.
 Examples of this are seen in `routers/helloworld.js` and `routers/trainsList.js`.

 The following is a template of what the file will look like.
 You will need to make sure you have these for everything to work correctly.